Adopted by the AAS Council 8 January 2010

 Conduct Towards Others

 All people encountered in one’s professional life should be treated with respect.
 At no time is abusive behavior acceptable.
 Scientists should work to provide an environment that encourages the free expression and exchange of scientific ideas.
 They should promote equality of opportunity and treatment for all their colleagues, regardless of gender, race, ethnic and national origin, religion, age, marital status, sexual orientation, disabilities, or any other reason not related to scientific merit.
-This principle is clearly stated in our By-Laws (aas.org/about/governance/constitution-and-bylaws).
+This principle is clearly stated in our By-Laws (aas.org/governance/bylaws).

 More senior members of the profession, especially research supervisors, have a special responsibility to facilitate the research, educational, and professional development of students and subordinates.
 This includes providing safe, supportive work environments, fair compensation and appropriate acknowledgment of their contribution to any research results.
 In addition, supervisors should encourage the timely advance of graduate students and young professionals in their career aspirations.